danmalcolm/RezRouting.Net/readme.md

 ## <a id="background"></a>Background - Thinking Resourcefully

-This section is intended for users new to the concept of REST, resources and routes - you can skim this section or skip ahead to [getting started](#getting-started) if you already _get_ resourceful URLs (ha ha - PRs to remove dubious humour always accepted).
+This section is intended for users new to the concept of REST, resources and routes - you can skim this section or skip ahead to [getting started](#getting-started) if you already _get_ resourceful URLs and why you might want to use them (ha ha - PRs to remove dubious humour always accepted).

 Forget the theoretical discussions about [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) for now.
 From a purely practical point of view, structuring your URLs and controllers / actions in terms of your application's resources and the actions available on them fits a surprisingly wide range of scenarios.
-Using an established convention leaves you to get on with important stuff - it's the default routing setup that comes with Ruby on Rails.
-Also, the URLs are quite pretty and easy to follow.
+From an aesthetic point of view, the URLs look quite nice.

-Put simply, a resource is a "thing" within your web application, a product, a photo album, a photo etc. A resource focussed approach to structuring your application involves uses existing web architecture and conventions to allow users to view and perform actions on these things.
+Put simply, a resource is a "thing" within your web application, a product, a photo album, a photo etc. A "resourceful" approach to structuring your application involves uses existing web architecture and conventions to allow users to access and perform actions on these things.

 - Firstly, an application's resources are accessed using logically structured URL paths that represent the resources and the relationships between them.
-A URL like "/users/phoebe/photos" is resourceful.
-URLs like "scripts/photos.php?uid=2777&pid=36888" or "index.cfm?fuseaction=photos..." are not...
+URLs like /users/phoebe, /users/phoebe/edit and /users/phoebe/albums are resourceful.
+URLs like "/scripts/albums.php?uid=2777&aid=36888" or "/index.cfm?fuseaction=albums..." are not...
+This replicates the web's document oriented structure our collection /users and resources /users/phoebe are like folders and HTML documents made available by a web server.

 - Secondly, the actions that a user can perform upon these resources are based around HTTP methods (again we're using an existing web mechanisms).
-HTTP methods are based on the web's document oriented roots, but they work quite well for conceptual resources too! `GET /users/phoebe/photos` displays an HTML page containing a user's photos, `POST /users/phoebe/photos` adds a new photo, `PUT /users/phoebe/photos/123` updates a specific photo.
+HTTP methods are based on the web's document oriented roots, but they work quite well for resources in your application too. `GET /users/phoebe/albumns` displays an HTML page containing a list of a user's photos, `POST /users/phoebe/photos` adds a new photo, `PUT /users/phoebe/photos/123` updates a specific photo.

 So, how are resourceful URLs structured?